Get Legal Representation

 • At your IRB-RPD hearing

 If you have a legal aid lawyer, legal aid may pay for some interpretation.
-When you hire a legal representative, you will likely have to pay the fees yourself.
+If you hire a private legal representative, you will likely have to pay the fees yourself.
 In other situations, such as in free legal clinics, a friend, or a volunteer or worker can help interpret for you.

 What your interpreter should do